 Academic dishonesty is inconsistent with the values and mission of Tacoma Community College.
 Students at TCC are expected to be honest and forthright in their academic endeavors.
 Cheating, plagiarism, fabrication or other forms of academic dishonesty corrupt the learning process and demean the educational environment for all students.
 Students committing academic dishonesty will receive an "E" for the course and immediate dismissal from the program.

-Academic dishonesty is a violation of Tacoma Community College Chapter 132V-120 WAC: Code of Student Rights and Responsibilities:
+Academic dishonesty is a violation of WAC 132V-121-060: Standards for Student Conduct.